nextgis/docs_ngweb/source/layers.rst

 WFS service
 ------------

-Setup of WFS layer is performed the same way as for WMS service but you add a layer instead of a style.
+WFS layer setup is performed the same way as for WMS service but you add a layer instead of a style.

 For more information see: